Full text

 Added by: Jamie Collin

-Introduction: Saul Kripke is one of the most important and original post-war analytic philosophers.
+Publisher’s Note: Saul Kripke is one of the most important and original post-war analytic philosophers.
 His work has undeniably had a profound impact on the philosophy of language and the philosophy of mind.
 Yet his ideas are amongst the most challenging frequently encountered by students of philosophy.
 In this informative and accessible book, Arif Ahmed provides a clear and thorough account of Kripke's philosophy, his major works and ideas, providing an ideal guide to the important and complex thought of this key philosopher.
 The book offers a detailed review of his two major works, Naming and Necessity and Wittgenstein on Rules and Private Language, and explores how Kripke's ideas often seem to overturn widely accepted views and even perceptions of common sense.
 Geared towards the specific requirements of students who need to reach a sound understanding of Kripke's thought, the book provides a cogent and reliable survey of the nature and significance of Kripke's contribution to philosophy.
 This is the ideal companion to the study of this most influential and challenging of philosophers.

-Comment: This would be very useful in a course on philosophy of language, the work of Saul Kripke, a course on metaphysics which dealt with essences or the necessary a posteriori, or a course dealing with Wittgenstein's views on rule-following and private languages.
+Comment: This book would be very useful in any course on Philosophy of Language, Philosophical Logic, and/or Metaphysics which incorporated the work of Saul Kripke.
 There are separate chapters on names, necessity, rule-following, and private languages; so a syllabus could make use of these individually depending on need, rather than the entire book.
-Suitable for undergraduates and graduates.
+This is an excellent survey which covers Kripke's work in depth.
+As such, it is suitable for undergraduates and graduates.

 Export citation in BibTeX format